sassysnakes/Path-Finding/README.md

 Hscore -> distance from a node to end

-Gscore -> distance from a node to start
+Gscore -> "time" since start of animation

 Fscore -> total score